mokdevel/DarcMods/DarcMissions/README.md

 ```

 ### Define a new loot box
 - Duplicate the container prefab to DarcMissions.
 In theory you could use anything.
+In to the name, add "Loot" in the beginning.
 - Edit prefab and add components ```UniversalInventoryStorageComponent```, ```ScriptedInventoryStorageManagerComponent``` and ```ActionsManagerComponent```.
 - Configure as in the image
 <img src="https://github.com/mokdevel/DarcMods/blob/main/pics/lootboxsettings.png" width=30% height=30%>